How To Get Rid of Gnats in Plants Using Dish Soap

 Even if you get rid of the visible adult gnats with dish soap spray, you likely won’t be able to kill off the larvae.
 This is a major problem because unless you can kill the larvae hiding underneath the soil, the gnats will keep returning to bother you and your plants.

-To attack the larvae in the soil directly, add dish soap and vinegar to your regular watering.
+To attack the larvae in the soil directly, add dish soap to your regular watering using the formula recommended for a soil drench: 1 tablespoon dish soap and 1 tablespoon white vinegar for every gallon (3.8 l) of water.

 You’ll need to be a bit more generous with the amount of the solution in this case because, unlike adult gnats, larvae are protected by the soil.